Who is Richard Allen, the man charged over the 2017 Delphi murders?

 Allen’s attorneys have since been banned from bringing up the names or anything to do with the Odinism cult theory.

-Special Judge Frances Gull issued the ruling in September, just weeks before the trial is set to start on October 14, 2024.
+Special Judge Frances Gull issued the ruling in September, just weeks before the trial started.

-However, the defense will still have a chance to convince the judge that there is a link between Odinism and other suspects with the hope of presenting that argument to a jury.

 Other names tied to the case